6elif/TheForgeChallenge/README.md

 **The only rule:** Please give me credit.
 (A shoutout in your game or a link back to this repo is all I ask).
 See the [LICENSE](LICENSE) file for the boring legal details (it's just an MIT license).

 ### ⚠️ Quick Disclaimer
 This is a *speed challenge*.
 I have exactly 100 days to build an entire game.
 Because of that, the code in here is optimised for **execution speed and iteration**, not necessarily picture-perfect refactoring.
+Also I just moved to a Rojo, VSCode-based setup, so for a few days the architecture isn't going to look too sound.

 Thanks for following the journey! 🚀